JohanMabille/offsite-jupyter-overview/index.md

 ---

-# 2020: JDC elections
+# 2020: Transition to new model

+- Bootstrapping of new governance model
-- Jupyter Distinguished Contributors elections
+- Jupyter Distinguished Contributors elections:
     - rewards people active in the community for 2 consecutive years
     - cohort of 10 JDC per year
+    - JDCs are not involved in governance

 ---